Seagate/cortx-s3server/README.md

 ## How to Build & Install S3 server, Auth server, UTs & third party libs?
 Build steps for Dev environment and for release environment differ slightly.
-In case of Dev, we locally build the mero source and use the mero libs from the source code location.
-Whereas in case of Release, we assume that mero rpms are pre-installed and use mero libs from standard location.
+In case of Dev, we locally build the motr source and use the motr libs from the source code location.
+Whereas in case of Release, we assume that motr rpms are pre-installed and use motr libs from standard location.

 Steps for Dev environment:
 ```sh